Gabaldonlab/karyon_docker/README.md

 # karyon
-## This is the Karyon Proyecto created in the Gabaldon Lab.
+## This is the Karyon Proyect created in the Gabaldon Lab.

 Use the menu.sh file to start working
 > sh menu.sh